CamStan/test-docs/scrdev-docs/rst/developers/overview.rst

 cache by setting the ``SCR_CACHE_SIZE`` parameter.
 If space is available, it is recommended to increase this value to at least 2.

-.. _sec:pfs:
+.. _fetch_flush_drain:

 Fetch, flush, and scavenge
 --------------------------

-[sec:fetch_flush_drain] SCR manages the transfer of datasets between the prefix directory on the parallel file system and the cache.
+SCR manages the transfer of datasets between the prefix directory on the parallel file system and the cache.
 We use the term *fetch* to refer to the action of copying a dataset from the parallel file system to cache.
 When transferring data in the other